Direct Drive Motors

 What happens if the wheel hits an obstacle?

-Direct drive systems are generally more robust against shock loads than geared systems, where gear teeth can shear off upon impact.
-However, the axle and bearings must be rated to handle the radial and axial loads of the specific AGV application.
+Direct drive shrugs off shock loads better than geared systems, where teeth can snap on impact.
+Still, spec your axle and bearings for the AGV's radial and axial forces.

 Are these motors suitable for differential drive robots?